 This community, although its development is similar to many other communities in Kewaunee county, is somewhat unique in that it, like Rosiere and Dyckesville, spans the line between two counties.

 Erected 2002 by the Kewaunee County Historical Society.

 Location.
 44° 19.659′ N, 87° 37.258′ W. Marker is in Tisch Mills, Wisconsin, in Kewaunee County.
 Marker is at the intersection of Mill Lane and County Highway BB, on the right when traveling north on Mill Lane.
-Touch for map.
 Marker is approximately 7 driving miles from Mishicot.
-Marker is just north of the Manitowoc County line at Tisch Mills Farm Center, Inc. Marker is at or near this postal address: N104 Mill Lane, Tisch Mills WI 54240, United States of America.
+Marker is just north of the Manitowoc County line at Tisch Mills Farm Center, Inc. Touch for map.
+Marker is at or near this postal address: N104 Mill Lane, Tisch Mills WI 54240, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Black Earth Indian Village (approx. 1.9 miles away); St. Joseph's Church (approx. 3.1 miles away); The Norman General Store (approx. 3.1 miles away); Ancient Buried Forest Rogation Shrines (approx. 6.8 miles away); Rock Mill (approx. 7.9 miles away); Dikeman (approx. 9 miles away); Wisconsin's Maritime Industries (approx. 9.6 miles away).
+At least 8 other Black Earth Indian Village (approx. 1.9 miles away); St. Joseph's Church (approx. 3.1 miles away); The Norman General Store (approx. 3.1 miles away); Ancient Buried Forest (approx. 3.8 miles away); Rogation Shrines (approx. 6.8 miles away); Rock Mill (approx. 7.9 miles away); Dikeman (approx. 9 miles away); Wisconsin's Maritime Industries (approx. 9.6 miles away).

 More about this marker.

 • Tisch Mills flood in the late 1800s